-This Bermuda grass selective herbicide is safe for use on cool-season turfgrasses such as perrenial rye, kentucky bluegrass, and fescues so you won’t harm desirable grass.
+This Bermuda grass selective herbicide is safe for use on cool-season turfgrasses such as perennial rye, Kentucky bluegrass, and fescues, so you won’t harm desirable grass.

 What I liked most about BioAdvanced Bermuda Grass Control is that it’s also effective at killing other tough-to-control grassy weeds such as crabgrass – all the way to the root.

-The one I bought and tested is the ready-to-spray bottle so I just connected to a hose went on to spray the on my lawn on areas where there was common Bermuda grass invasion.
+The one I bought and tested is the ready-to-spray bottle, so I just connected it to a hose went on to spray it on my lawn in areas where there was common Bermuda grass invasion.

 Other weeds controlled include foxtail, sandbur, crabgrass, and Japanese stilt grass.